"The man who moves a mountain must start by moving small stones."

 The Green Snapshots – A Nature & Heritage Trail

-The Green Snapshots (TGS) is a nature and heritage trail organised by Blangah Rise Primary School for nature and history enthusiasts.
-It is built on the school’s Learning for Life (LLP) programme, which weaves nature into the curriculum and provides experiential learning activities for our students.
-It is a learning journey led by our student-docents to share with participants the rich nature and heritage of Telok Blangah and Mount Faber.
-The interesting information shared includes facts about historical landmarks such as the Temenggong Mosque and even kampong remedies made from plants in the area.
+The award-winning trail is built on the school’s Learning for Life (LLP) programme, which weaves nature into the curriculum and provides experiential learning activities for our students.
+Originally, It was a learning journey that shared the rich nature and heritage of Telok Blangah and Mount Faber.